fraser-lab/fraser-lab.github.io/courses/methods_2020/index.md

 - [Integrative modeling](http://cdn.fraserlab.com/courses/methods/2019_rout.pdf)

 # Mar 15-16 - Work in teams
-# Mar 17 - Final presentations (in teams what you did, what you learned and what is one more experiment you'd like to do..)
+# Mar 17 - Final presentations

+## Presenting as a team.
+In 15 minutes tell us what you did, what you learned, and what is one more experiment you'd like to do...
+Followed by 5-10 minutes of questions.

-# After March 17 - self schedule Macro mini-quals with 2 faculty (on consultation with your TAs who will report the grades back to Oren)
+# After March 17

+## self schedule Macro mini-quals with 2 faculty (in consultation with your TAs who will report the grades back to Oren)

-## Supplemental material and tutorial videos
+# Supplemental material and tutorial videos

 - [Getting started in CryoEM - Grant Jensen lectures](https://www.youtube.com/playlist?list=PL8_xPU5epJdctoHdQjpfHmd_z9WvGxK8-)
 - [LMB EM Course](https://www2.mrc-lmb.cam.ac.uk/research/scientific-training/electron-microscopy/)